joshfishman/AI-CRO/README.md

    - Go to `https://your-deployment-url.vercel.app/bookmarklet`
    - Enter your deployment URL (should auto-populate)
    - Enter your editor key (from the CURSOR_EDITOR_KEY environment variable)
+   - The system will use the "default" workspace automatically

 2. **Install the bookmarklet**
    - Drag the "Cursor AI-CRO Selector" link to your bookmarks bar